LukasWoodtli/WebPage/content/seven_concurrency_models.md

 # Chapter 3 Functional Programming

 *"In contrast to an imperative program, which consists of a series of statements that change global state when executed, a **functional program** models computation as the evaluation of expressions.
 Those expressions are built from pure mathematical functions that are both first-class (can be manipulated like any other value) and side effect-free.
-It’s particularly useful when dealing with concurrency because the lack of side effects makes reasoning about thread safety much easier."*
+It's particularly useful when dealing with concurrency because the lack of side effects makes reasoning about thread safety much easier."*

 ## If It Hurts, Stop Doing It